4GeeksAcademy/machine-learning-content/export/descriptive-statistics.md

 ### Kurtosis

+The 4th central moment is Kurtosis.
 It is about the existance of outliers.It is a measure of whether the data are heavy-tailed (profusion of outliers) or light-tailed (lack of outliers) relative to a normal distribution.
+It is about how fat the tails in the distribution are.

 ![descriptive_stats_kurtosis.png](../assets/descriptive_stats_kurtosis.png)